molily/molily.de/_posts/2017-11-25-robust-javascript.md

 There are several effective testing approaches in different development phases.
 To improve the robustness of client-side JavaScript, I find it most important to add frequent manual testing to the product development cycle.

-Typically, designing a software feature produces a [user story](https://en.wikipedia.org/wiki/User_story) that describes who wants what and why: “As a new user, I want to browse restaurants nearby so I can find a cozy place for dinner”.
+Typically, designing an application feature produces a [user story](https://en.wikipedia.org/wiki/User_story) that describes who wants what and why: “As a new user, I want to browse restaurants nearby so I can find a cozy place for dinner”.

 The next step may be to design the user interaction that achieves the goal stated in the user story.
 For example, the home page contains a search form and asks for the user’s location.
 On form submission, a list of restaurants is shown.